tmedwards/sugarcube-2/docs/core/events.md

 ### `:uiupdate` event {#events-system-event-uiupdate}

-Global event triggered to cause the update of the built-in user interface.
+Global event triggered when the built-in user interface is being updated.

 #### History: